Independents Week Kick-off

 “The expo will provide an opportunity to learn about the many businesses in our area that help sustain an economic climate full of diversity and individual choice,” said Colin Murray.
 “I invite the community to add its support by coming to the expo during Independents Week.”

-Independents Week is presented by Heartland Credit Union—proud of its 80 plus years history in the community.
+Independents Week is presented by Boardman & Clark.
 Additional support is being provided by the Evjue Foundation, charitable arm of The Capital Times, and the Madison Gas & Electric Foundation.

-Dane Buy Local is affiliated with the American Independent Business Alliance (AMIBA) and is part of a growing national movement of communities rallying to support their independent businesses and ensuring the opportunity to operate an independent business endures.
+Dane Buy Local is affiliated with the American Independent Business Alliance (AMIBA) and is part of a national movement of communities rallying to support their independent businesses and ensuring the opportunity to operate an independent business endures.
 Dane Buy Local creates a sustainable, vital local economy through education, collaboration, and promotion, as a non-profit member organization.